brewinn/DataTube/README.md

 ### Setting up the database

-The tests will run, but the database will be empty.
-To populate the database, you will need to supply the Kaggle data, see `database/README.md` for details.
-When the Kaggle data is in place, run
+The database should setup automatically.
+If it fails, check that the `kaggle_data` folder is present and populated (see `database/README.md`) and then run
 ```
-docker exec -it datatube-django-1 python ../db/kaggle_import_postgres.py
+docker exec -it datatube-django-1 python ../database/kaggle_import_postgres.py
 ```
-to populate the database.
+to populate the database manually.

 ### Removal